Marketing the Rainbow

 The 2019 pack featured pride-themed redesigns of four of their most popular trainers: the Continental 80, the UltraBOOST 19, the Adilette and Nizzas.
 The LGBT+ people in the campaign are: Venus X, The Last Artful Dodger, Flawless Shade, Ace Troy, Taylor Smith and Brandon Harris.

-Adidas recruited celebrities such as David Beckham, Rita Ora and Naomi Campbell to design their own take on the samba trainer for an Albert Kennedy Trust auction.
+In 2018 adidas unveiled the new ‘Prouder’ campaign, spearheaded by DJ Fat Tony.
+They recruited celebrities such as David Beckham, Elton John, Kate Moss, Pharrell Williams, Sir Ian McKellan, Amanda Lepore, Marc Jacobs, New Order, Pet Shop Boys, David Beckham, Philip Treacy, Boy George, Rita Ora and Naomi Campbell to design their own take on the Samba trainer (first released in 1950) for an Albert Kennedy Trust auction.
 This charity works to help and protect homeless LGBT+ youth.
+The unique shoes were auctioned on eBay.
+Some of the design additions include feathers, colorful socks, buckles, glitter, Birkenstock sandals, and even skate wheels.

 In 2014, one day after announcing Olympic bronze medal-winning diver Tom Daley as the face of a new campaign, it emerged that adidas blocked the word “gay” from its customisable trainers bought online, as well as the words “lesbian”, “bisexual”, “trans”, and “homophobia”, next to actual offensive words such as “faggot”.